sarkershantonu/QuantumUSA/README.md

 # Maven test
 mvn -X clean test

-# make report
-mvn site

-# See report locally
+# make report & see report locally
-mvn jetty:run
+mvn site jetty:run

 (you can see localhost:9300)